ShaqeelAhmad/fuyunix/README.md

 I use Linux and can't guarantee that the program will work on other operating systems

-# Contributing
+# Goals
-I have no idea how to handle contributions, so don't.
+* Should be less than 100 MB ignoring git files and including all the assets (I doubt it'll go that far)
+* Minimal dependencies
+* Joystick / gamepad support.

 # Non-goals
-* Joystick / gamepad support.
-I don't have one to try it out.
 * Mouse support.
-I don't care about it.

 # Files
 `src/` directory contains the source code